aerospike-examples/UseCases/AdTech/RealTime/README.md

     -h abc123.asdb.io -U 1234abc -P 1234abc
 ```
 - The application will default to using Aerospike Cloud if there is just one host name passed and it ends in “`asdb.io`”, or can be forced to use Aerospike Cloud by passing the parameter `--useCloud`.
-- Refer to the command-line options described in the `RealTimeBidding.java` file to understand how to execute different operations.
+- Refer to the command-line options described in the `MocDSP.java` file to understand how to execute different operations.

 ## Example Command-Line Usage:

-### To generate devices and segments:
+### To generate user profiles, campaigns and lineitems:
 ```
-java -jar target/RealTimeBidding-x.x.x.jar -c generate -h localhost:3000 -nD 1000 -nS 10000 -aS 100
+java -jar target/RealTimeBidding-x.x.x.jar -c generate -h localhost:3000 -h localhost:3000
 ```

 ### To insert a segment into a device: